Extendability of automorphisms of K3 surfaces: Specialization of automorphisms of K3 surfaces

 \section{Specialization of automorphisms of K3 surfaces}

 \begin{defn} Let $X$ be a proper surface over $K$.

 (1) A \emph{model} of $X$ over $\cO_K$ is a proper flat algebraic space $\cX$ over $\cO_K$ equipped with an isomorphism $\cX \times_{\cO_K} K \isomto X$.
 A \emph{projective smooth model} is a model that is projective and smooth over $\cO_K$, and so on.
-Note that a projective model is automatically a scheme.
+Note that a model may not be a scheme, but a projective model is always a scheme.

 (2) We say that $X$ has \emph{good reduction} if $X$ admits a proper smooth model.
 We say that $X$ has \emph{potential good reduction} if $X_{K'}$ has good reduction for some finite extension $K'/K$.